Shawcs/kafka-demo/setup/README.md

 - ubuntu or other unix server in 64 bit
 - Java sdk 1.8 64 bit or more  http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 - kafka  https://kafka.apache.org/downloads
+- Kafka-manager (https://github.com/yahoo/kafka-manager) if you want to monitor all the things

 # Note about the following configuration